Graph Neural Networks, Deep Reinforcement Learning and Probabilistic Topic Modeling for Strategic Multiagent Settings: Introduction

 In scenarios where agents need to {\em collaborate or negotiate} with each other, opponent modeling facilitates better understanding of the intentions, preferences, and behaviors of other agents.
 This understanding enables improved communication, coordination, and negotiation strategies, leading to more efficient and effective collaboration among agents.
 In parallel, {\em uncertainty} is inherent in multiagent systems due to incomplete information, stochasticity, and partial observability.
 Opponent modeling helps reduce uncertainty by providing agents with probabilistic estimates of opponent behaviors, thereby enabling more robust decision-making in uncertain environments.
 Finally, by observing and modeling the behaviors of opponents over time, agents can {\em learn from experience} and improve their strategies iteratively.
 This means that agents should be capable of updating their models dynamically based on new observations, feedback, and interactions, leading to continuous improvement and adaptation~\cite{weyns2009self}.

-To this end, a series of methods have been proposed that aim to solve the problem of learning opponent beliefs~\cite{nyarko2002experimental,pmlr-v80-raileanu18a,zhai2023dynamic} and other agents' internal model structures~\cite{858456,nashed2022survey}.
-According to such paradigms agents may observe the other agents' past actions and payoffs, but the underlying belief models are private and must be inferred in some way.
-To achieve this, usually opponent agents are considered as separate entities that are independent from the environment, and a number of `exploratory' interactions are required so as to gather the data required to build the corresponding models.
+To this end, a series of methods have been proposed that aim to solve the problem of learning the beliefs of one's opponent(s)~\cite{nyarko2002experimental,pmlr-v80-raileanu18a,zhai2023dynamic}, as well as the internal model structures of other agents~\cite{858456,nashed2022survey}.
+According to such paradigms agents may observe the other agents' past actions and payoffs (or, interestingly, observations and actions of the modelled agents may be replicated relying only on local information of the controlled agent~\cite{papoudakisCA2021nips}); but the underlying belief models are private and must be inferred in some way.
+To achieve this, usually opponent agents are considered as separate entities that are independent from the environment, and a number of ``exploratory'' interactions are required so as to gather the data required to build the corresponding models.
 Roughly, this process comprises a method for collecting data, a learning algorithm, and the decision regarding the target resolution, i.e. to learn the type of each agent, to predict the next actions of individuals, or to estimate the collective strategy of a team of agents.
 However, assuming that entities are independent from the environment is realistic only in very simple settings.

-As a possible solution, we examine the adoption of Bayesian GNNs~\cite{4700287,zhang2019bayesian}, which have demonstrated effectiveness in diverse domains such as molecular structure learning, protein function prediction, disease classification, and speech recognition.
+As a possible solution, we examine the adoption of {\em Graph Neural Networks (GNNs)}~\cite{4700287}, which have demonstrated effectiveness in diverse domains such as molecular structure learning, protein function prediction, disease classification, and speech recognition.
 Notably, recent applications have extended to predicting outcomes in turn-based strategy games and executing specific real-time strategy games using multi-agent deep reinforcement learning algorithms.
 However, to our knowledge, GNNs have yet to be leveraged for modeling intricate or uncertain strategic interaction domains or aiding in equilibrium learning within such contexts.